 Over the past few years, marketing companies have been focusing their efforts on attracting the Millennials.
-The Millennials are the fast-paced, tech savvy, creative generation born between 1980 and 1999.
-The Millennials, also known as Generation Y have the largest generation population and will take up most of the work force in the next 5 years.
-With so much attention on Millennials, the former largest generation the Baby Boomers has been placed on the back burner when it comes to marketing.
+The Millennials are the fast-paced, tech-savvy, creative generation born between 1980 and 1999.
+The Millennials, also known as Generation Y, have the largest generation population and will take up most of the workforce in the next five years.
+With so much attention on Millennials, the former largest generation, the Baby Boomers, has been placed on the back burner when it comes to marketing.
 As a hotelier, one cannot overlook this still-important generation group.
-The Baby Boomers, born between 1946 and 1964, are still spending money and they are still traveling.
+The Baby Boomers, born between 1946 and 1964, are still spending money, and they are even traveling.
 Actually, in 2015, the Baby Boomers plan to do the most traveling: Boomers are responsible for 80% of travel spending and spend over $150 billion a year on travel.
-Though Millennials are the future, Baby Boomers still play an important role in travel spending and hoteliers should work to attract more Boomers to their rooms.
-There are specific ways to effectively market to Baby Boomers, but first hoteliers must understand the qualities and needs of this target audience.
+Though Millennials are the future, Baby Boomers still play an important role in travel spending, and hoteliers should work to attract more Boomers to their rooms.
+There are specific ways to effectively market to Baby Boomers, but first, hoteliers must understand the qualities and needs of this target audience.